KaiTheRedNinja/Jumbleum/Notes.docc/SST/Amath/Topics/Quadratic functions.md

 | Positive    | U     | Minimum                  |
 | Negative    | n     | Maximum                  |

-The maximum or minimum value of a quadratic function can be found using the vertex form of the equation.
+The maximum or minimum value of a quadratic function can be found using the vertex form of the equation, where "vertex" refers to the min/max point of the curve.
 The vertex form is:
 ```math
 y = a(x-h)^2 + k
 ```